Klotz95/NXT-SWIFT/README.md

   </tr>
 </table>
 <h2>Error Handling</h2>
  <p>To handle the errors almost every function has as a return value a NSError Datatype.
-This return value is a optional property and will be nil if everything went correctly. </p>
+This return value is an optional property and will be nil if everything went correctly. </p>
 <h2>More Information</h2>
 <p>For further information please visit the official LEGO Mindstorm NXT documentations which can be found via the following links: </p>
 <p><b>NXT Bluetooth Developer Kit:</b> <a href='http://cache.lego.com/r/www/r/mindstorms/-/media/franchises/mindstorms%202014/downloads/firmware%20and%20software/nxt%20software/bdk_download1.zip?l.r2=-1144978407'>http://cache.lego.com/r/www/r/mindstorms/-/media/franchises/mindstorms%202014/downloads/firmware%20and%20software/nxt%20software/bdk_download1.zip?l.r2=-1144978407</a><br><br>